Student Of The Year 2 Movie Review: Bunking This Class Won't Do Any Harm!

 To begin with, Rohan (Tiger Shroff), a student from Pishorilal Chamandas college dreams of joining the elite St. Teresa to rekindle his romance with his childhood sweetheart Mridula aka Mia (Tara Sutaria) who studies there, along with winning the coveted 'Student Of The Year'.

 Opportunity knocks his door as he finally gets admission through sports quota.
-There, his path crosses with that of the bratty Shreya (Ananya Panday) and his snobbish brother Manav (Aditya Seal).
+There, his path crosses with that of the bratty Shreya (Ananya Panday) and her snobbish brother Manav (Aditya Seal).

 Soon as time passes by, both, hearts and bones are broken.
 Until we reach the finale where Rohan finally gets to pull off a desi Avenger during a kabbadi match.